ontoportal/documentation/docs/_ontologies/troubleshooting_submissions.md

 ### Clear the GOO cache

-Use the Clear GOO cache button on the Administrative page.
+At a minimum after these triple store changes, clear the GOO cache as described in the Cache management section above.